-In March 2016, the Financial Accounting Standards Board, or FASB, issued new guidance to revise aspects of stock-based compensation guidance which include income tax consequences, classification of awards as equity or liabilities, and classification on the statement of cash flows.
-The new standard is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2016.
-Early adoption is permitted.
+In August 2016, the FASB issued new guidance which clarifies how companies present and classify certain cash receipts and cash payments in the statement of cash flows.
+The new standard is effective for us in our first quarter of fiscal 2019 and early adoption is permitted.
 We are evaluating the effect that this new standard will have on our consolidated financial statements.